-Overtime, Fedora operating system has evolved to come up with a very robust networking capability.
+Over time, Fedora operating system has evolved to come up with a very robust networking capability.
 Unlike before, now the operating system has an auto-detecting network client and many end-users have used the system in a straightforward manner, and flawlessly at that through the help of its ‘Network Manager’ which is solely created for Fedora.
-As we speak, Fedora has also figured out a way to directly hook up to Fedora VPN connections that has to date, paved the way for a secured and anonymous internet browsing for its many loyal users.
+As we speak, Fedora has also figured out a way to directly hook up to Fedora VPN connections that have to date, paving the way for a secure and anonymous internet browsing for its many loyal users.

 Fedora VPN or the use of a Virtual Private Network client is the best way to protect your internet data and activities on the web.
 Due to its wonderful data encryption, and safe data transfer, a user is in a position to enjoy the utmost levels of security from utilizing this VPN for Fedora service.